Social Work Manager, LANtern® Lupus Asian Network

 - Maintenance of program data, budget, and accountability

-- Master’s degree in Social Work with LCSW licensure preferred; will consider MPH degree
+- Master’s degree in Social Work with LCSW licensure strongly preferred; will consider MPH degree

 - Substantive program management, implementation and supervisory experience with 3+ years in a hospital/health care setting, with specific experience in the area of chronic illness preferred.
 Major teaching hospital experience is highly desirable.